 - SSL/TLS protocol

 Must use SSL/TLS to encrypt traffic between client and server.
 This helps in mitigating MITM, MITB, and other similar attacks.
-This is currently one of the widely accepted technique by most of the major web-based banks and companies to protect customers from preventing sniffing-style attacks.
+This is currently one of the widely accepted techniques by most of the major web-based banks and companies to protect customers from preventing sniffing-style attacks.

 Use a long random number or string while implementing session id.
 This reduces the risk of guessing session-id by brute force attack.

 The session id needs to be regenerated after login.
 This reduces the risk of session fixation as the attacker does not know the session id.
 The most commonly recommended protocols today are Secure Shell (SSH), Secure Socket Layers (SSL), and Internet Protocol Security (IPSec).

 Subscribe us to receive more such articles updates in your email.